Do you get lost looking at the hundreds of heating lamp options for reptiles?

 They last an extremely long time.

-Usually, these lights don’t give off any heat, so this wouldn’t be the best choice for a heating lamp.
+Usually, these lights don’t give off any heat, so this wouldn’t be the best choice for heat lamps.

-But if all you need is light and the heating mat is good enough for heat, an LED light may be what you want.
+But if your Leopard gecko’s requirement is just visible light and the heating mat is good enough for heat, an LED light may be what you want.

 For this article, we won’t be looking at LED and instead focus on heat lights specifically.